Projects of Common Interest: Mission, history

+Eligibility process

-The project must have a significant impact on energy markets and market integration in at least two EU states.
-It must also boost competition on energy markets and help the EU's energy security by diversifying sources as well as contribute to reduce climate change and increase renewable energy utilization.
+A project must have a significant impact on energy markets and market integration in at least two EU states.
+It must also boost competition on energy market, help the EU's energy security by diversifying sources, contributing to slowing climate change and increasing the use of renewable energy.
 The PCI list completes the regulatory proposals of the Clean Energy Package with a clean infrastructure dimension.

 Process

 PCI projects are first assessed to identify if they can effectively solve a need through infrastructure.
-Once they pass this test, they are assessed against the criteria set out in the TEN-E Regulation to identify their contribution to the implementation of the respective energy infrastructure priority corridor and their fulfilment of the criteria.
+Once they pass this test, they are assessed against the criteria set out in the TEN-E Regulation to identify how they contribute to the implementation of the respective energy infrastructure priority corridor.
 Projects meeting all requirements of the Regulation and making the largest contributions are proposed for inclusion in the Union list of Projects of Common Interest.
 The list is adopted by the European Commission and published in the Official Journal.